Asher-Scott3/DATA205/README.md

 To a Metro stop: 1,420 meters (approx. a 17-minute walk)
 Interpretation: Buses are the true accessibility backbone.
 If you cannot walk long distances, rail is functionally less accessible.
 - Correlation Check (Economic):
-Yes—and it’s uncomfortable.
-Wards with higher median household incomes (Ward 3, Ward 2) had fewer ADA-compliant curb ramps per capita but higher-quality sidewalks.
+Primarily when it came to Bus stops, wards with higher median household incomes (Ward 3, Ward 2) had the most and best rated Bus stops by far.
+Those same wards had noticably fewer ADA-compliant curb ramps per capita but higher-quality sidewalks.
 Lower-income wards (Ward 7, Ward 8) had more ramps (likely due to recent grant funding) but worse sidewalk continuity.
 This suggests reactive rather than proactive investment.

 **Mapping**